 “Yorkshire needs a voice.
 The Yorkshire Party will be that voice.
 It’s time to speak up for Yorkshire.”

 The Yorkshire Party nominated 21 candidates for the 2017 UK general election.
 The average age of candidates was 35 with the youngest, Jack Render, 19.
 20% were LGBT.
-None were elected and all lost their deposits.
 The best performances were by Mick Bower in Rotherham recording 3.8% of the vote and Chris Pearson in Richmond with 2,000 votes.

 He told the conference: “After pressure from the Yorkshire Party, at the beginning of August, 17 of the 20 local council leaders in Yorkshire came together to call for a ‘one Yorkshire’ devolution settlement.
 This marks a considerable change of heart for most of them, as even until earlier in this year they were pushing for the divisive and undemocratic City Region.